peter88213/yw2xtg/docs/usage.md

 ### Intended usage

-The included installation script creates a link on the desktop.
-You can launch the program by dragging a yWriter project file and dropping it on the program/link icon.
+The included installation script creates a shortcut on the desktop.
+You can launch the program by dragging a yWriter project file and dropping it on the shortcut icon.

 ### Command line usage